LoganMcGloine/Prisoners-dilemma-genetic-algorithm/README.md

  3) Both prisoner's confess and both get 5 years in prision.

-Game theorist must try to determine how people will act here, they can either act selfishly and confess, or have act altruistically and stay silent, it is also important to recognize that the players must also account for what they believe the other player will do, this will likely change their decision.
+Game theorist must try to determine how people will act here, they can either act selfishly and confess, or have act altruistically and stay silent, it is also important to recognize that the players must also account for what they believe the other player will do, this will likely have an effect on there decision.

 This program attempts to show what decisions will likely survive the evolution process.